JohanK91/AgileDevMethodsProject/README.md

 # AgileDevMethodsProject
 Project for Agile Development Methods(DA116A) course at Högskolan Kristianstad(HKR).

-## A project about helping food remains get to the homeless.
+## What you think is junk could be somebody else's treasure, delivery to charities.